tiffgerst/cosmwasm-book/src/basics/good-practices.md

 [lib]
 crate-type = ["cdylib", "rlib"]

+[features]
+library = []

 [dependencies]
-cosmwasm-std = { version = "1.1.4", features = ["staking"] }
+cosmwasm-std = { version = "2.1.3", features = ["staking"] }
-serde = { version = "1.0.103", default-features = false, features = ["derive"] }
+serde = { version = "1.0.210", default-features = false, features = ["derive"] }
-cw-storage-plus = "0.15.1"
+cw-storage-plus = "2.0.0"
-thiserror = "1"
+thiserror = { version = "1.0.58" }
+cw-utils = "2.0.0"
-schemars = "0.8.1"
+schemars = "0.8.16"
-cosmwasm-schema = "1.1.4"
+cosmwasm-schema = "2.1.3"

 [dev-dependencies]
-cw-multi-test = "0.13.4"
+cw-multi-test = "2.1.1"
 ```

+There are two additional change in this file -
+1. I moved cosmwasm-schema from [dev-dependencies] to [dependencies]
-There is one additional change in this file - in `crate-type` I added "rlib". "cdylib" crates cannot be used as typical
+2. in `crate-type` I added "rlib". "cdylib" crates cannot be used as typical Rust dependencies.
-Rust dependencies.
 As a consequence, it is impossible to create examples for such crates.

 Now go back to `src/msg.rs` and add a new derive for all messages: